HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_indexing/configure_dam_indexing.md

 ```

 !!! important "Required Configuration"
-    As a service provider to DX, `searchMiddleware` has several configuration settings that can help to manage the search functionality within DX.
-If you are using DAM and need to ensure your DAM content is being indexed for use with the DX Picker or your apis, make sure that you keep the `damIndexing` flag set to true.
+    As a service provider to DX, `searchMiddleware` has several configuration settings that can help you manage the search functionality within DX.
+If you are using DAM and need to ensure your DAM content is being indexed for use with the DX Picker or your APIs, ensure to keep the `damIndexing` flag set to `true`.

 You can create the `damContentSourceId` by using the `POST` `/dx/api/search/v2/contentsources` endpoint from the OpenSearch REST API: